-Start with the recommendation you want agreed : summarise the key supporting insights : only then offer any key analysis.
-See the blog.
+Start with the recommendation you want them to agree: summarise the key supporting insights : only then offer any key analysis.
+(Course available)

 As a junior planning analyst and consultant, when it came to presenting my findings and recommendations, I thought the way to do it was: